hollerout/js-test/README.md

 2) Write a function using Ramda pipe that takes a single argument orders and return the total price of all pending orders.
 3) Write a function using Ramda pipe that takes a single argument orders and return the total price of all closed orders.
 4) Write a *curried* function that takes two arguments (status and orders) and return the total price in orders of the given status. eg. `totalPriceInOrdersByStatus('new')(orders) // => total price of all new orders``

-Refactor your 2nd and 3rd functions with your 4th functions.
+5) Refactor your 2nd and 3rd functions with your 4th function.

 Note: Please refactor your code before submission for the fairest evaluation.